Skip to main content

 Download a self-guided sandhill crane tour map

-Guided tours are available but not necessary to see the sandhill cranes.
-A public viewing deck is located on Alda Road along the Platte River, and gravel turn-offs along Platte River Road offer opportunities to view the cranes in cornfields as they feed midday.
+Guided tours are not necessary to see the sandhill cranes.
+A newly refurbished public viewing deck is located on Alda Road along the Platte River, and parking areas along Platte River Road offer opportunities to view the cranes in cornfields as they feed midday.
+The Crane Trust performs an aerial count of the birds during their migration, and report on number and location of the cranes on their blog and in their newsletter, the Prairie Pulse.

 Proud member of the Nebraska Flyway Partnership.